 Only Use Cat-safe Shampoo

-See these recommended brands of Shampoo For Maine Coons.
+See our recommended brands of Shampoo For Maine Coons.

 Don’t Feed Them Your Food

-A certain way to end up with an overweight cat is by giving it morsels from your plate, especially if you’re eating sugary, processed food.
-So avoid this at all costs.
-Plain chicken, meat and fish won’t do any harm but if your cat has had its dinner already then they contain calories that it doesn’t need.
+Plain chicken, meat, and fish won’t do any harm but if your cat has had its dinner already then they contain calories that it doesn’t need.

 Have Other Pets for Company